pbelskiy/ujenkins/README.rst

 Examples
 --------

-Get timestamp of latest build of speciefic job.
+Get timestamp of latest build of speciefic job

 Build number or some of standard tags could be used here: